Imran Khan is born

 Birth of a Bangladesh fast bowler.
-The injury-prone Mashrafe Mortaza spearheaded the nation's bowling attack for much of its first decade in Tests.
-It was in one-dayers, though, that he shone brightest: his 6 for 26 against Kenya broke the national record, and he engineered one of Bangladesh's most famous wins with his four wickets against India in the 2007 World Cup.
-He took 4 for 44 to set up Bangladesh's maiden ODI win against New Zealand in 2008.
-That form prompted the IPL's Kolkata Knight Riders to sign him on for $600,000.
-After Bangladesh's disappointing campaign in the 2009 World T20, he was named captain for the tours of West Indies and Zimbabwe - though he didn't fill the post for long, thanks to injury.
-He returned to limited-overs cricket in 2010, but missed the World Cup at home again due to injury.
-He played in the 2014 World T20, hosted by Bangladesh, and the 2015 World Cup in Australia.
+Injury-prone Mashrafe Mortaza spearheaded the team's bowling attack for much of its first decade in Tests.
+It was in one-dayers, though, that he shone brightest: his 6 for 26 against Kenya broke the national record, and he engineered one of Bangladesh's most famous wins with four wickets against India in the 2007 World Cup.
+The following year he took four again to set up Bangladesh's maiden ODI win against New Zealand.
+After Bangladesh's disappointing campaign in the 2009 World T20, Mortaza was named captain for the tours of West Indies and Zimbabwe - though he didn't fill the post for long, thanks to injury.
+He played what turned out to be his last Test that year, sticking to the shorter formats after that to extend his career.